 - For a product, that would be an identifier (name) and exit criteria for the specific stage.

 - For an experiment, that would be an identifier (usually a short action-based name like “Run problem interviews”) and a list of one or more falsifiable hypotheses.

 - For a risk or issue, that would be an identifier typically posed as a question such as “Can we charge $100/mo for this product?”.

 If this were an online tool, opening a card would reveal more details.
 We implement this today using a separate one-page A3 report.
-A3 reports (named after the international paper size on which it fits) are extensively used at Toyota for various problem solving initiatives which parallel a lot of similar challenges in a startup.
-In my attempts to grok A3 reports, I uncovered another parallel between the 4 stages of the iteration meta-pattern above and the 4 stages of the Deming cycle: Plan, Do, Check, Act (PDCA).
+A3 reports (named after the international paper size on which it fits) are extensively used at Toyota for various problem-solving initiatives which parallel a lot of similar challenges in a startup.
+In my attempts to grok A3 reports, I uncovered another parallel between the four stages of the iteration meta-pattern above and the four stages of the Deming cycle: Plan, Do, Check, Act (PDCA).
 But that’s a whole other can of worms best left for a future post.

 The Lean Stack in Action